ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Since bracket notation is more general than dot notation, it is used to construct Normalized Paths.
 Single quotes are used to delimit string member names.
-This reduces the number of characters that need escaping when Normalized Paths appear as strings (which are delimited with double quotes) in JSON values.
+This reduces the number of characters that need escaping when Normalized Paths appear as strings (which are delimited with double quotes) in JSON texts.

 The syntax of Normalized Paths is restricted so that there is one and only one way of representing any given Normalized Path.
 Putting this another way, for any two distinct Normalized Paths, a JSON value exists